Ebola-Chan-bot/Timers_one_for_all/README.md

 Moreover, builtin `analogWrite()` and `tone()` may dynamically occupy any of the timers listed above.
 You'll have to handle potential conflicts if you want to use these builtins.

 If you aren't using ATMega2560 CPU series, you may or may not be able to use this library.
 Refer to your datasheet to see if it has compatible hardware timer configurations.

+# Common troubleshooting

+If you encounter an error similar to `undefined reference to TIMSK` when linking, please check whether you have selected the correct board and whether you are using a timer that is not supported by your board.

 # API参考 API Reference
 ```C++
 //在指定的毫秒数后触发一个计时器中断，调用你的函数。